daisygunn/heiwa-gallery/README.md

 The basket page provides an overview to all of the items added by the user, the information is displayed in a table that has product name, image, quantity, price and subtotal.
 If there is nothing in the basket then no table is displayed, and instead a message that says 'your basket is currently empty.'

-The user is able to amend the quantity of each product and also remove it whilst on this page.

-Below there are buttons to proceed to the checkout or to keep shopping.
+The user is able to amend the quantity of each product and also remove it whilst on this page and below there are buttons to proceed to the checkout or to keep shopping.

 ### Checkout